Employment assignments

 The issuance of an AEP is subject to the non-availability of a person in the Philippines who is competent, able and willing to perform the services for which the foreign national is desired.

-There are certain foreign nationals who are exempt from securing an AEP, including the following:
+There are certain foreign nationals who are excluded from securing an AEP, including the following:

 • Members of the governing board with voting rights only and not involved in the management/day-to-day operations of the corporation

-• The president or treasurer of a corporation
+• The president or treasurer of a corporation, and who is a part-owner of the employer

 • An intra-corporate transferee who is a manager, executive or specialist, and who has been employed by the foreign service supplier for at least one year prior to deployment to a branch/subsidiary/affiliate or representative office in the Philippines

-• A contractual service supplier who is a manager, executive or specialist, and an employee of a foreign service supplier that has no commercial presence in the Philippines1
+• A contractual service provider who is a manager, executive or specialist, and an employee of a foreign service supplier that has no commercial presence in the Philippines[1]

-1 The supplier must: (i) enter the Philippines temporarily to supply a service pursuant to a contract between their employer and a service consumer in the Philippines; (ii) possess the appropriate educational and professional qualifications; and (iii) be employed by the foreign service supplier for at least one year prior to the supply of services in the Philippines.
+[1] The provider must: (i) enter the Philippines temporarily to supply a service pursuant to a contract between his or her employer and a service consumer in the Philippines; (ii) possess the appropriate educational and professional qualifications; and (iii) have been employed by the foreign service supplier for at least one year prior to the supply of services in the Philippines.

 Provisional work permit (PWP)

-Foreign nationals who have commenced employment while their applications for an AEP or work visa are still pending must secure a PWP.
+Foreign nationals who need to commence employment while their applications for an AEP or work visa are still pending must secure a PWP.
 The PWP is valid for three months or until the work visa has been issued for the applicant.

 Authority to employ